Solar and wind projects can speed up and spread out the energy transition, but they require big chunks of land.

 Distance to Load (Electricity Demand): An energy project doesn’t do much good if it can’t be transported to the end user.
 Many experts believe that transmission is the Achilles’ heel of America’s clean energy rollout.
 Because solar panels and wind turbines and dams require more space than fossil fuel plants, they tend to be in more rural areas farther from sources of demand.
 This is a poor fit with most current transmission infrastructure, which was built to carry smaller amounts of coal or gas-generated power relatively short distances.
 Land close to big cities remains particularly attractive because of proximity to existing transmission.

 Permitting: In nearly every corner of the U.S., building new infrastructure requires navigating a gauntlet of federal, state, and local permits.
-The National Environmental Policy Act (NEPA), passed in 1970, demands that government agencies prepare Environmental Impact Statements (EIS) for any major project occurring on federal land.
+The (NEPA), passed in 1970, demands that government agencies prepare Environmental Impact Statements (EIS) for any major project occurring on federal land.
 Utility-scale development almost always requires an EIS.
 The permitting process often faces major resistance in affluent urban and suburban communities with active city governments and a strong pre-existing tax base.
 As a result, garnering local support is often critical.
 Without that support, local activists can push lawmakers to stop granting new solar permits, as occurred in Klickitat County, Washington, in March 2021.

 Our solar developer faces these four elements on open land cleared for construction, called a Greenfield site, or on land with existing infrastructure that needs cleaning up and treating to be used, called a Brownfield site.